 Do you know the most common disease in dogs and cats?

 As dental procedures require your pet to be placed under anesthesia, we give them the same care as every surgery patient.
-Goodworks offers in-house pre-anesthetic blood screening for the utmost in safety and this blood screening is recommended for all patients undergoing anesthesia.
+Goodworks offers in-house pre-anesthetic blood screening for the utmost in safety and this blood screening is required for all patients undergoing anesthesia for a dental exam and cleaning.
 Check out our Lab Services to see how we can help your pet!
 This blood screening ensures that your pet is healthy enough to receive anesthetics by checking parameters related to kidney and liver function.
 It also checks values related to blood cells.
 The anesthetics administered are specifically tailored to your pet and depend upon your pet’s health status and procedure(s) to be performed.